 What’s on in L’Aquila 2026?
-Festivals, concerts, exhibitions and more in Italy’s Capital of Culture.
-Plan your trip with our Abruzzo insider tips.
+Festivals, concerts, exhibitions and more in Italy’s Capital of Culture programme.

-L’Aquila, the unyielding capital of Abruzzo, is Italy’s Capital of Culture for 2026.
-This year, the city will turn into an open-air stage, with exhibitions, concerts, theatre, contemporary art, food, film, and folk traditions filling its piazzas, palaces, and neighbourhoods rebuilt after the earthquake.
+L’Aquila, the unyielding capital of Abruzzo despite strong pressure from Pescara, is Italy’s Capital of Culture for 2026.
+This year, the city will turn into an open-air stage, with exhibitions, concerts, theatre, contemporary art, food, film, and folk traditions filling its piazzas, palaces, and neighbourhoods rebuilt after the earthquake on April 6th 2009.

 The title is more than just a symbolic prize.
 It came with a €1 million state investment to highlight L’Aquila’s cultural identity and future.
 This recognition comes as the city marks 16 years since the 2009 earthquake, a time for both reflection and looking ahead.
 Mayor Pierluigi Biondi says the award will help rebuild the community’s social fabric, reminding everyone that in Abruzzo, culture is not a luxury but the backbone of recovery.